 voluntary enlistment possible from age 16 for men and 17 for women; 18-30 years of age for conscript service for men; service obligation 14-36 months, followed by a 9-year reserve obligation; active service length depends on education; high school drop-outs serve for the full 36 months, while college graduates serve for lesser periods of time, depending on their education level (2023)

-note: conscripts are estimated to comprise over half of the military, as well as a considerable portion of the Central Security Force
+note: conscripts make up a considerable portion of the military and the Central Security Force

 Military deployments